 Handle the slide in a clean, dry environment.
-Use gloves and avoid touching the slide surface
+Use gloves and avoid touching the slide surface.

-- 1. Allow the arrayed slides to equilibrate to room temperature (20-30 minutes) before opening the moisture barrier bag. - 2.
-Add blocking buffer to each subarray well.
-We recommend using 100 μL per well for 16 subarray cassettes and 200 μL for 8 subarray cassettes to ensure full and even coverage of the printed area throughout incubation.

-3. Cover the wells with adhesive film to prevent evaporation and incubate slide on shaker at 85 rpm for 1 hour.
+- 1. Let the arrayed slides equilibrate to room temperature (20-30 minutes) before opening the moisture barrier bag. - 2.
+Add blocking buffer to each subarray well. - 3.
+Cover the wells with adhesive film to prevent evaporation and incubate slide on shaker at 80 rpm for 30 min.
 Longer incubation time is acceptable, but not necessary.

 Make sure the orbital shaker is completely flat.
-If the slide is sloped in any direction during incubation it can cause variation in binding.
+If the slide is sloped in any direction during incubation it can cause variation in binding and detection.

-Part 2 - Binding assay
+Part 2 - Binding Assay

-- 1. Unless the glycan-binding sample of interest is bacteria or cells, centrifuge samples briefly to avoid adding irrelevant particles to the array. - 2.
-Touch the pipette tip to the corner of the well of the cassette and tip the slide so that the sample pools to that corner to remove the sample.
-Avoid touching the array surface. - 3.
-Immediately apply the glycan-binding sample of interest to each well.
-We recommend using $100 \mu L$ per well for 16 subarray cassettes and $200 \mu L$ for 8 subarray cassettes to ensure full and even coverage of the printed area throughout incubation.
-Avoid leaving air bubbles. - 4.
+- 1. Unless the glycan binding protein sample of interest is bacteria or cells, centrifuge samples briefly to avoid adding irrelevant particles to the array. - 2.
+Remove blocking buffer from each well by gently touching a pipette tip to the corner of the well, tipping the slide so that the sample pools to that corner, and pipetting off buffer.
+Avoid touching the array surface.
+Have the replacement buffer ready before removing the old buffer to ensure the array does not dry out. - 3.
+Wash the wells three times by adding GAAB to each well and shaking the array at 80 rpm for 5 min.
+Remove the buffer and repeat. - 4.
+Immediately apply the glycan binding protein sample of interest to each well.
+Avoid leaving air bubbles. - 5.
 Seal the wells with adhesive film to prevent evaporation.
 If the sample is fluorescently labelled, cover with aluminum foil to keep it in the dark.
-Incubate on the shaker for 1-3 hours at 100 rpm.
-If the samples can easily aggregate, shake at higher speed to prevent aggregation.
+Incubate on the shaker for 1 hour at 80 rpm.
+If the samples can easily aggregate, shake at higher speed to prevent protein aggregation.
 Longer incubation time may increase binding signal, especially for weakly binding samples.